Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Home

-The Aging, Community and Health Research Unit (ACHRU) designs, evaluates and translates innovative community-based interventions to improve access to health care, health-related quality of life, and health outcomes for people 65 years and older with more than one chronic condition.
+The Aging, Community and Health Research Unit (ACHRU) designs, evaluates and translates innovative community-based interventions to improve access to health and social care, health-related quality of life, and health outcomes for people 55 years and older.

-Our research focuses on chronic conditions such as dementia, depression, diabetes and stroke.
-The research program includes our valued patient and caregiver research partners, more than 40 investigators and decision-makersstaff and trainees.
+The research program includes our valued patient and public research partners, decision-makers, staff and trainees.

 Rebecca Ganann, RN, PhD